sezanzeb/input-remapper/readme/usage.md

 ## How to use unavailable symbols

-For example Japanese letters.
+For example Japanese letters without overwriting any existing key of your system-layout.
 Only works in X11.

 ```
 xmodmap -pke > keyboard_layout